Friends of the Ashland Public Library Bylaws

 Membership Year

 The Membership Year is January-December.
 Dues received in the final quarter of the prior year may be designated for the entirety of the following year.
+Members are considered lapsed on the first day of the second quarter.

 Volunteers